aschzero/hera/README.md

 ----

 # Features
-* Monitors the state of your services for automated starting and stopping of tunnels.
+* Continuously monitors the state of your services for automated tunnel creation.
+* Revives tunnels on running containers when Hera is restarted.
 * Uses the s6 process supervisor to ensure active tunnel processes are kept alive.
 * Low memory footprint and high performance – services can be accessed through a tunnel within seconds.
 * Requires a minimal amount of configuration so you can get up and running quickly.
-* Extensive logging for all tunnel activity
+* Extensive logging for all tunnel activity.

 # How Hera Works
 Hera attaches to the Docker daemon to watch for changes in state of your configured containers.
 When a new container is started, Hera checks that it has the proper configuration as well as making sure the container can receive connections.
 If it passes the configuration checks, Hera spawns a new process to create a persistent tunnel connection.